dianagudu/motley_cue/doc/source/running.rst

 The code examples below assume a python virtualenv at ``/usr/lib/motley-cue``, where you have installed ``motley_cue`` and its dependencies.
 Adapt paths if necessary.

+Templates for all referred configuration files are provided with either the package or the ``pip`` installation.

 ..
  You can change the port and other nginx settings by editing ``/etc/nginx/sites-enabled/nginx.motley_cue``.